 The weekend kicks off at the Atrium Gallery with a public reception of Black Art in the Sun presented by Art in the Atrium, Inc. (ATA) on Thursday, June 15.
 Its signature event and the 31st Annual Exhibit of Black Fine Art will feature artist Ron ‘REAP’ Powell and will include the work of 30 other artists.
 The exhibition will be on view from May 15 through August 15, 2023.

 The party continues at the Morris Museum on Friday, June 16 for a happy hour event when the public is invited to meet artists from the special exhibition, Each One Teach One, and hear spoken word poetry from local poets.
 This free event will have delicious catering by Dominiques Dishes, an open bar, and music from DJ Rich.
 Tito’s Handmade Vodka is a sponsor for this event.
-Please RSVP at this link and this event is 21 years or older.
+This event is 21 years or older.
+Note: The Morris Museum Juneteenth Event is at capacity and the RSVP list is closed.

 The weekend culminates on Saturday, June 17 on the Morristown Green and Pioneer Plaza with FREEDOM DAY: The Juneteenth Festival of Morris County!
 This lively event was created for all families to celebrate the resilience, solidarity, history, and culture of the Black community.
 The day includes live performances by The Kofi and Sankofa Drum & Dance Ensemble, local artists, and a tribute to famed abolitionist Frederick Douglass, who made a historic visit to Morristown, NJ in 1865.
 Enjoy DJ sets, food, community resource tables, the Atlantic Health pavilion, and a main stage filled with live entertainment.